Flexget/Flexget/CONTRIBUTING.md

 - Check if there is already an issue open about the problem.
 - Fully describe the problem, explain what you expected to happen.
 - Include the relevant config of the task having the trouble.
 (Remember to censor private info though.)
 - Include log segments (especially if there are tracebacks.)
-Remember to sensor private info from these as well.
+Remember to censor private info from these as well.
   Sometimes debug logs may be needed as well `flexget --debug execute --tasks my_problem_task`
 - Surround your config and log segments with 3 backticks ```` ``` ```` so that they are made into proper code blocks: